Carlos Carrasco (baseball): Cleveland Indians

 On June 5, 2019, Carrasco was placed on the 10-day injured list, with the team stating that he had been "diagnosed with a blood condition."
 He subsequently spent the remainder of June on the injured list.
-On July 6, 2019, Carrasco revealed that he had been diagnosed with chronic myelogenous leukemia, a treatable form of leukemia.

-On August 28, 2019, Carrasco was activated from the IL.
+On July 6, Carrasco revealed that he had been diagnosed with chronic myelogenous leukemia, a treatable form of leukemia.
+On August 28, Carrasco was activated from the IL.
 On September 1, he made his first appearance since his diagnosis, pitching an inning in relief against the Tampa Bay Rays.
-Carrasco was named the 2019 AL Comeback Player of the Year.
+In 2019, Carrasco made 12 starts for the Indians, posting a 6–7 record, a 5.29 ERA, and 96 strikeouts across 80 innings pitched.
+After the season, he was named the 2019 AL Comeback Player of the Year.

 With the 2020 Cleveland Indians, Carrasco appeared in 12 games, compiling a 3–4 record with 2.91 ERA and 82 strikeouts in 68 innings pitched.

 New York Mets

 On January 7, 2021, the Indians traded Carrasco and Francisco Lindor to the New York Mets for Amed Rosario, Andrés Giménez, Josh Wolf, and Isaiah Greene.
-During spring training, Carrasco tore his hamstring during a running drill and was expected be out for six to eight weeks.
+During spring training, Carrasco tore his hamstring during a running drill and was expected be out for 6–8 weeks.
 As of late April, he was expected to join the Mets rotation in the second week of May.
 On May 6, Carrasco was placed on the 60-day injured list as he continued to recover from the injury.

 He was activated by the Mets in late July, and made his first appearance with the team on July 30, receiving a no decision in a start against the Cincinnati Reds.
 The first pitch Carrasco threw for the Mets was hit for a home run by Jonathan India.
 Carrasco's first season with the Mets was described as "discouraging" and "frustrating."
-He finished the year with a 6.04 ERA in 12 starts.
+He made 12 starts for the Mets in 2021, posting a 1–5 record, a 6.04 ERA, and 50 strikeouts across 532⁄3 innings pitched.

-After the season, Carrasco revealed that he had been pitching with a bone fragment in his elbow which was repaired with surgery in October.

-Carrasco began the 2022 season with a 4 - 1 record in his first eight appearances for the Mets.
+After the season, Carrasco revealed that he had been pitching with a bone fragment in his elbow which was repaired with a surgery in October.
+Carrasco began the 2022 season with a 4–1 record in his first eight appearances for the Mets.
 On July 30, 2022, he earned his 100th career win after a 4–0 shutout against the Miami Marlins.
+Carrasco made 29 starts for the Mets in 2022, posting a 15–7 record, a 3.97 ERA, and 152 strikeouts across 152 innings pitched.

+On November 10, 2022, the Mets exercised Carrasco's $14 million option for the 2023 season.
+On August 29, 2023, he was placed on waivers by the Mets, but was not claimed and remained with the club.
+Carrasco made 20 starts for the Mets in 2023, posting a 3–8 record, a 6.80 ERA, and 66 strikeouts in 90 innings pitched.
+He became a free agent following the season.